 The Trilateral Wadden Sea Cooperation (TWSC) cooperates with the Republic of Korea (Memorandum of Understanding 2009) regarding the exchange of management experiences and approaches, monitoring, research, education, and communication.
 Over the years this collaboration has involved in total over 2,100 persons at both sites.
 The TWSC also supported the Republic of Korea in the preparation of the World Heritage nomination dossier on the Korean Tidal Flats.
 The World Heritage Committee at its 44th meeting in 2021 decided to add the Getbol, Korean Tidal Flats to the World Heritage List under criterion (x).

 Knowledge exchange will be the main topic of collaboration with the Yellow Sea countries, and aims to share scientific knowledge for management, strengthen the capacity for communication and education, and provide many valuable examples for practitioners which they can apply at their site.
 A collaboration between the globally significant flyway sites, such as the African-Eurasian Flyway and East Asian-Australasian Flyway, can promote a mutual exchange in improving flyway management and research in mud-flat ecosystems worldwide.

+Also the management of swimways across and beyond the Wadden Sea is of increasing importance in the area of international cooperation.
+Our understanding of the interconnectivity and surprisingly long-distance impact and ecological relevance of fish movement has grown considerably.
+The Wadden Sea can act as a pilot for global swimway conservation, which might be relevant also for other World Heritage properties.
+Emphasis on implementation of the Swimway Vision and Action Programme is necessary, not least through national and trilateral projects focussing on measures, stronger integration into existing projects, and communication and outreach.